minhquan1905/BestTrip/README.md

 * [x] Add register with Google mail
 * [x] Add some animations to Welcome screen, a ripple fab button.
 * [x] Add more fields on Home page.
+* [x] Using Parcelable to transfer and reducing Parcelable boilerplate code using Kotlin

 ## Video Walkthrough